mod-eng-softwares/mod_third_party_hw_drivers_extension/app/documentation/example/mikroe_force3_fsr400/README.md

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your device to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project filtering by *force*.
+Find the example project filtering by *force 3*.

 2. Click **Create** button on the **Third Party Hardware Drivers - FSR400 - Force 3 Click (Mikroe)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.